-- 1 ADVISES the Western Australian Planning Commission that it supports the application submitted by the Western Australian Sports Centre Trust for the subdivision as depicted on the plan dated 9 November 2000 subject to the following conditions: - (a) those lots not fronting an existing road being provided with frontage to a constructed subdivisional road connected by a constructed subdivisional road(s) to the local road system and such subdivisional road(s) being constructed and drained at the subdivider's cost to the specification and satisfaction of the City of Joondalup.
-As an alternative, the City is prepared to accept the subdivider paying to the City the cost of such works and giving an assurance to the Commission that the works will be completed within a reasonable period acceptable to the Commission; - (b) the proposed easement road being truncated to the standard truncation of 14 metres; - (c) the granting of an easement in gross in favour of the City of Joondalup to the satisfaction of the City at the applicants cost over the proposed vehicular accessway to facilitate reciprocal vehicular access; - (d) the land being filled and/or drained at the subdivider's cost to the specification and satisfaction of the City of Joondalup and any easements and/or reserves necessary for the implementation thereof, being provided free of cost to the City; - (e) the land being graded and stabilised at the subdivider's cost to the specification and satisfaction of the City of Joondalup.
-Final ground levels to be coordinated with Shenton Ave, Kennedya Dr and adjacent development; - (f) measures being taken to the satisfaction of the City of Joondalup to ensure identification and protection of any vegetation on the site worthy of retention prior to commencement of site works; - (g) all buildings having the necessary clearance from the new boundaries as required by the relevant Town Planning Scheme; - 2 in accordance with clause 9.7 of the City of Joondalup District Planning Scheme No 2, MODIFIES the Joondalup City Centre Development Plan and Manual to include the proposed lot in the Education land use category.
+1 ADVISES the Western Australian Planning Commission that it supports the application submitted by the Western Australian Sports Centre Trust for the subdivision as depicted on the plan dated 9 November 2000 subject to the following conditions:

+- (a) those lots not fronting an existing road being provided with frontage to a constructed subdivisional road connected by a constructed subdivisional road(s) to the local road system and such subdivisional road(s) being constructed and drained at the subdivider's cost to the specification and satisfaction of the City of Joandalup.
+As an alternative, the City is prepared to accept the subdivider paying to the City the cost of such works and giving an assurance to the Commission that the works will be completed within a reasonable period acceptable to the Commission. - (b) the proposed easement road being truncated to the standard truncation of 14 metres: - the granting of an easement in gross in favour of the City of Joondalup to the satisfaction of the City at the applicants cost over the proposed vehicular accessway to facilitate reciprocal vehicular access; - (d) the proposed accessway being designed, constructed and drained to the satisfaction of the City of Joondalup; - (e) the land being filled and/or drained at the subdivider's cost to the specification and satisfaction of the City of Joondalup and any easements and/or reserves necessary for the implementation thereof, being provided free of cost to the City; - (f) the land being graded and stabilised at the subdivider's cost to the specification and satisfaction of the City of Joondalup.
+Final ground levels to be coordinated with Shenton Ave, Kennedya Dr and adjacent development; - (g) measures being taken to the satisfaction of the City of Joondalup to ensure identification and protection of any vegetation on the site worthy of retention prior to commencement of site works; - (h) all buildings having the necessary clearance from the new boundaries as required by the relevant Town Planning Scheme; - 2 in accordance with clause 9.7 of the City of Joondalup District Planning Scheme No 2, MODIFY the Joondalup City Centre Development Plan and Manual to include the proposed lot in the Education land use category.

-To access this attachment on electronic document, click here: Attach27brf121200.pdf
+To access this attachment on electronic document, click here: Attach28brf121200.pdf

-ITEM 36 REQUEST FOR CLOSURE AND SUBSEQUENT PURCHASE OF PORTION OF TRAILWOOD DRIVE, WOODVALE - [18715] [09618]
+REQUEST FOR CLOSURE AND SUBSEQUENT PURCHASE OF PORTION OF TRAILWOOD DRIVE, WOODVALE - [18715] [09618]

-The owners of Lot 605 (105) Trailwood Drive, Woodvale have written to the City requesting the closure and subsequent purchase of approximately $167m^2$ of Trailwood Drive, Woodvale that abuts their property (See Attachment 1).
+The owners of Lot 605 (105) Trailwood Drive, Woodvale have written to the City requesting the closure and subsequent purchase of approximately 167m2 of Trailwood Drive, Woodvale that abuts their property (See Attachment 1).
 They wish to acquire the land to create extra space in the garden area for their children to play in.